Iona Gaels women's basketball

 The Iona Gaels women's basketball team represents Iona University in New Rochelle, New York in NCAA Division I competition.
 The school's team competes in the Metro Atlantic Athletic Conference (MAAC).

 History

 The Gaels beat Quinnipiac 79–76 to win their first ever MAAC title in 2016.
 They lost 74–58 to Maryland in the First Round of the 2016 NCAA Division I women's basketball tournament.
 They have also made the Women's National Invitation Tournament in 2007, 2008, 2010 and 2014, going to the Second Round in 2007 and 2008.

 NCAA Division I appearances

-The Gaels have made one NCAA Division I Tournament appearance.
-They have a record of 0–1.
+The Gaels have made two NCAA Division I Tournament appearances.
+They have a record of 0–2.

 WNIT appearances

 The Gaels have made the Women's National Invitation Tournament five times.
 They have a record of 2–5.